Written by Divinity Nutra, Updated on May 21, 2022

 - Diabetes & Blood Sugar: While turmeric can lower and stabilize blood sugar in diabetics, there is a slight chance that it can make blood sugar too low.
 Use with caution.

-- Digestive Issues: At higher dosages exceeding 1,000 mg of curcumin per day, bloating, flatulence, acid reflux, and diarrhea may occur.
+- Digestive Issues: At higher dosages exceeding 1,000 mg of curcumin per day, upset stomach, bloating, flatulence, acid reflux, and diarrhea may occur.

 - Gastroesophageal Reflux Disease (GERD): Turmeric may worsen stomach problems such as GERD and may cause an upset stomach in some people.